Senzing/code-snippets-v4/java/Migration.md

 At the very basic level, this allows quick cross-referencing in the Javadoc documentation to see which flags apply to which methods.
-From a programmatic level, this can be used to verify if flags being specified to a function will have an affect or simply be ignored or in some cases to help construct user interface elements allowing a user to control the level of detail obtained when querying the entity repository.
+From a programmatic level, this can be used to verify if flags being specified to a function will have an effect or simply be ignored or in some cases to help construct user interface elements allowing a user to control the level of detail obtained when querying the entity repository.